robotics-upo/marsupial_optimizer/README.md

 ## Usage

-Five scenarios with different feature can be set to use the optimizer.
-S1: Open environment, S2: Narrow/constrained environment, S3: Confined environment, S4: Confined environment, S5: Open environment, as show the next figure.
+Five scenarios with different features can be set to use the optimizer.
+S1: Open environment, S2: Narrow/constrained environment, S3: Confined environment, S4: Confined environment, S5: Open environment, as show in the next figure.

 <p align="center">
     <img src="worlds/5_scenarios.png" width="1000">
 </p>

 The package has a set of predefined configurations (and completely extendable according to the user's need) that relate the stage number, initial position number and goal position number.
-The initial position can be check in ```/cfg``` and the goal position in ```/trees/resources/```.
+The set of initial positions can be check in ```/cfg``` and the goal positions in ```/trees/resources/```.

 To launch the optimizer just launch the provided ```launch/marsupial_optimization_trayectory.launch``` file.
-To manage the scenario and initial position predefined is recomend to use the parameter for this launch, ```scenario_number``` and ```num_pos_initial```.
+To manage the scenario and initial position predefined is recommend to use the parameter for this launch, ```scenario_number``` and ```num_pos_initial```.
 Thus, for example to use S2 and initial position 2:

 ```
 roslaunch marsupial_g2o marsupial_optimization_trayectory.launch scenario_number:=2 num_pos_initial:=2